 This is making my head hurt just thinking about it.
 Surely there has to be a simpler way?

-Before we get into the meat of natural worldbuilding, I wanted to mention some of Brandon Sanderson’s methods on how to build a fantasy world.
+Before we get into the meat of my own approach to creating fantasy worlds, I wanted to mention some of Brandon Sanderson’s methods on worldbuilding.

 He’s someone I’ve learned a lot from (check out his free college lectures on YouTube if you haven’t already) and what I’ll share with you now is the method of worldbuilding I adopted for years, and still use today.
 And which loans key principles to the natural worldbuilding theory.